ccs-allolib/ccs-allolib.github.io/topics/allolib/scores.md

 This provides a sequencer feature where you can press `Record` and record a sequence of notes that you play on the keyboard.
 You can then play back these sequences.

-The sequences are stored in a file with the name you give it, and the extension `.synthsequence'.
+The sequences are stored in a file with the name you give it, and the extension `.synthsequence`.
 They are stored in a `bin` subdirectory in the same directory where the source code is found.
 Under that directory, you'll find a subdirectory with the same name as the instrument (e.g. `SineEnv`) followed by the suffix `-data`.